openfaas/docs/docs/reference/cicd/github-actions.md

           --filter bcrypt
 ```

+The Publish functions step uses [environment substitution](/reference/yaml/#yaml-environment-variable-substitution) to set the owner and tag for the image.
+The tag for the image is published as "latest", along with an extra tag of the SHA from the commit from GitHub.
+The Owner portion of the image is set via a dynamic variable too, so that the repository can be forked and run under a different user account.

+`ghcr.io/${OWNER:-alexellis}/bcrypt:${TAG:-latest}`

+Any other text or variables can also be substituted in this way, making it easy to re-use the same workflow across multiple repositories, user accounts, or branches.

 ### Deploy functions from CI

 To deploy functions, you can use the `faas-cli` in a `run` step.